bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 #### Topography

 The topography of the watershed can be calculated using the fundamental watersheds and the DEM used to create the hydrological model.
-The min, max, and mean of the topography should be calaculated, and the percentiles of the topography (ie, % of the watershed of interest that is above x meters) should also be determined and stored.
+The min, max, and mean of the topography should be calculated, and the percentiles of the topography (ie, % of the watershed of interest that is above x meters) should also be determined and stored.

 #### Land Cover